amelia-jacyno/JacynoPOS/readme.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details
+This project is licensed under the MIT License - see the [license.txt](license.txt) file for details

 ## Acknowledgments